internetarchive/dweb-mirror/USING.md

 * Books display in a flip book format, pages you look at will be saved for offline use.
 * Video and Audio will play immediately and you can skip around in them as normal

-The crawl button will indicate whether the object is being crawled and if not, whether it has been downloaded, in the same way tiles do.
+The crawl button at the top will indicate whether the object is being crawled and if not, whether it has been downloaded, in the same way tiles do.

 [issue#142](https://github.com/internetarchive/dweb-mirror/issues/142) display size of download